zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 <a name = "setDefaultMuteAllRemoteVideoStreams"></a>

-#### Receive the Video Streams by Default (setDefaultMuteAllRemoteVideoStreams)
+#### Receive all Remote Video Streams by Default (setDefaultMuteAllRemoteVideoStreams)

 ```c#
 public int setDefaultMuteAllRemoteVideoStreams(bool mute);
 ```

-Sets whether to receive the video streams by default.
+Sets whether to receive all remote video streams by default.

 > Call this method either before or after joining a channel.
-If you call this method after joining the channel, the video streams of any subsequent user are not received.
+If you call this method after joining the channel, the video streams of subsequent remote users are not received.

 <table>
 <thead>